Jack The Ripper Walking Tour of London

 St Botolph's Aldgate

 St. Botolph's Aldgate is closely tied to the Jack the Ripper case due to its proximity to Whitechapel's crime scenes.
-Known as the "Church of Prostitutes" because women often gathered nearby for safety, it was frequented by some of the Ripper’s victims.
-The church and its surroundings symbolized the intersection of sanctuary and danger during the terrifying events of the 1888 murders.
+Known as the "Church of Prostitutes" because women often gathered nearby for safety, it was frequented by several of the Ripper’s victims.

 10 minutes Admission ticket free